dot-space/GCRF-22/README.md

 <center>

 <p> All data on this site is copy righted to Google</p>
-Copyright ©️ <a href="https://events.withgoogle.com/googlecloudready-facilitator-program/">GoogleCloudReady Facilitator Program</a>
+Copyright ©️ <a href="https://events.withgoogle.com/googlecloudready-facilitator-program/" target="_blank">GoogleCloudReady Facilitator Program</a>

 </center>